feathersjs/docs/api/channels.md

 ### channel.join(connection)

-Add a connection to this channel.
+`channel.join(connection) -> Channel` adds a connection to this channel.
 If the channel is a combined channel, add the connection to all its child channels.
 If the connection is already in the channel it does nothing.
 Returns the channel object.

 ```js
 app.on('login', (user, { connection }) => {